 Next we walked past the Victor Emmanuele Monument towards the Roman Forum and Colosseum.
 Since we’d gone through the Forum and the Colosseum the year before, we decided to do a ‘walk-by’ instead.
 By this time it was almost time to check in, so we headed back to the Beehive but got a wee bit lost along the way.
-So lost that we were on a street that wasn’t on the map!
+And by lost, I mean a street that wasn’t on the map!

 Once they finished, we crossed the bridge and over to Campo di Fiori.
 Deane wanted more vino but Marce and I had hit the proverbial wall.
 We reluctantly left and caught the bus back to Termini and then a short walk to the B&B. By the time my head hit the pillow I was out until the morning.

 Today we had until 6pm to pack in as much Rome as possible.
 After a bit of a sleep in, we had breakfast at the hostel and caught the number 40 bus as close as we could to St Peter’s Square.
 I ran the last few hundred meters to try to get as far into the queue as possible.
-The line was way longer than it had been last year.
-It’s only a security line so it moves deceptively quickly.
+The line was way longer than it had been last year but it’s only a queue for the security checkpoint so it moves fairly quickly.
 To pass the time, we listened to our Rick Steves’ St Peter’s Cathedral podcast to get some information on the square.
 Taking about an hour, we made it inside the church and continued to listen to the podcast.
 It helped to give some context to the hugemongous church we were seeing.
 This was my third time and it still amazes me how large it is.

 After an hour or so inside the church, we headed back across the river and over to Campo di Fiori where we had lunch at the Magnolia restaurant.
 Deane had a beautiful salad and Marce and I had a pizza and some apple cake.
 Not an amazing restaurant, but we were able to sit outside, enjoy the people watching and the shade was a welcome relief in the heat.